Time

 Is our pet in pain?

+For those who cannot speak, how do we answer the question, is our pet in pain?
 April has for me the best celebration of the year, Easter.
 A “movable feast” as of course the date varies between March 21st and April 25th.
-I like a bit of unpredictability but wouldn’t it be easier if the same date was set every year, like Christmas Day?
+I like a bit of unpredictability but wouldn’t it be easier if the same date was set every year?
 We could put the clocks forward on Good Friday and enjoy the extra daylight over the holidays.
 What do you think?
-My secular thoughts about religious festivals aside and as uplifting and happy as Easter is, it strikes me that it has a darker element.
-I refer to Christ’s crucifixion and the pain he must have suffered along with countless others condemned to the same fate.
-So I wanted to write about the alleviation of pain and how to recognise it in animals, who of course, cannot speak.
-I am sure my human medical colleagues face similar challenges with patients who cannot communicate verbally.
+My thoughts about religious festivals aside, it strikes me that it has a darker element.
+I refer to Christ’s crucifixion and the pain he must have suffered.
+In fact, along with countless others condemned to the same fate.

-This brings us to the question of how we detect and measure pain in animals.
-There has been plenty of research trying to find objective markers for pain (ie blood tests for adrenaline etc, heart rate and blood pressure) but factors like stress and excitement affect the results.
+Is our pet in pain?
+If so, how we detect and measure pain in animals.
+There has been plenty of research trying to find objective markers for pain.
+This could be blood tests for adrenaline, heart rate and blood pressure.
+Unfortunately, factors like stress and excitement affect the results.
 Instead, we use behaviour to guide our assessment, as it clearly changes with the type and severity of the pain.
-But there are problems here too, so let’s consider what happens when your dog has its annual vaccination, usually under the skin at the scruff of the neck.
-Some will feel it and maybe just flinch, many can be distracted from reacting at all with food but some react violently and occasionally, aggressively.
+There are problems here too though.
+Let’s consider what happens when your dog has its annual vaccination, usually under the skin of the neck.
+Some will feel it and maybe just flinch, many can be distracted from reacting at all with food.
+Some, however, react violently and occasionally, aggressively.
 Given that the “stimulus” is the same, this illustrates the variation in response.
-Also consider what sometimes happens when I try to give a kennel cough vaccine up your dog’s nose!
-This really is not painful and yet it often evokes extreme reactions.
-So clearly behavioural responses are not influenced only by the degree of pain, individual stress and fear play an important role.

-The sensation of pain is also not a single entity and all of us appreciate the difference between hitting a thumb with a hammer and the nagging pain of chronic arthritis.
-This is not just a matter of degree as there are very different nerves involved, sudden sharp pain being transmitted by “A” fibres and dull, chronic pain by “C” fibres.
-The process of detecting pain by nerve endings and transmitting signals to the brain via the spinal cord is called “nociception”.
+The sensation of pain is also not a single entity.
+All of us appreciate the difference between hitting a thumb with a hammer and the nagging pain of chronic arthritis.
+This is not just a matter of degree as there are very different nerves involved.
+Sudden sharp pain being transmitted by “A” fibres and dull, chronic pain by “C” fibres.
+The process of detecting pain by nerve endings and transmitting signals via the spinal cord is called “nociception”.
 These signals undergo complex modification on their journey up the spine that can result in either amplification or suppression.
-We obviously want to suppress pain in our patients and the morphine-based analgesics are now widely used in almost all situations, alongside non-steroidal anti-inflammatories and paracetamol, all of which can be given in combination and intravenously for rapid effect.
-The most difficult pain to control is “neuropathic” pain, where there is no detectable tissue damage.
-This is well known in human medicine and we recognise it increasingly in animals.
-Luckily there are new ways of controlling this sort of pain, one of which is an antibody to a neuro- transmitter involved in nociception.

 Other blogs you may be interested in